Fatimaxx24/202508958_IT9099_Thesis/README.md

 baseline over the same corpus, using the same LLM so only retrieval differs.

 Demonstrated behaviours (see Screenshots/): accurate cited answers; exclusion of retrieved-but-irrelevant records; refusal on unanswerable questions; correction of false premises.

-Note: gpt-4o-mini (named in the proposal) was deprecated on Azure during the project;
-gpt-5-mini was used instead.
+Note: gpt-4o-mini (named in the proposal) was deprecated on Azure during the project gpt-5-mini was used instead.